Getter and setter methods are functions that allow you to get and set the value of a class attribute, respectively.

 raise ValueError("The age must be a positive integer")

-(with the property name behind) and whose function is to obtain or set the value of an attribute.
+Other than that, they are nothing special.
+They are simply methods that follow the convention of being named get_ and set_ (with the property name after) and whose function is to get or set the value of an attribute.

-To use these methods, we simply have to explicitly call the get_
+To use these methods, we simply need to explicitly call the get_ and set_ methods.

 persona = Persona("Luis", 25)